 Hotel transfer

 Some hotels in Fira offer airport transfers, either free of charge or for an additional fee.
-If your hotel provides this service, arrange it before your arrival and a hotel representative will meet you at the airport and take you directly to your accommodation.
+If your hotel provides this service, arrange it before your arrival and a hotel representative will meet you at the airport and take you directly to your hotel.

 Car rental in Santorini